Crypss22/ThreatDefense/README.md

       </p>
       </br>
       <p align="center">
          The IP address in which the Splunk Forwarder would be forwarding it's logs to was added utilizing port 9997 which is used for splunk-to-splunk communication.
-Port 9997 is Splunk's default port for the transfer of data and ensures secure, reliable, and       encrypted transfer of data to prevent unathorized access.
+Port 9997 is Splunk's default port for the transfer of data and ensures secure, reliable, and       encrypted transfer of data.
    </br>
     <img src="https://imgur.com/Lhl2YOf.png" height="75%" width="75%" alt="snort.conf"/>
       </p>